ncoudray/DeepPATH/DeepPATH_code/README.md

 ## 1.3 Validation
-### 1.3.b New Version
+### 1.3.a.
+Validation's Accuracy
-Should be run on the validation test set at the same time as the training but on a different node (memory issues occur otherwise).
+Thi script should be run on the validation test set *at the same time* as the training but on a different node (memory issues occur otherwise).

 Code is in 02_testing/xClasses/.